Where Hands Touch: Production

+Development

+Director/screenwriter Amma Asante had the idea for the film after she came across an old photo taken in Nazi Germany of a black schoolgirl standing among her white classmates.
+Where Hands Touch tells a fictional story of a mixed-race teenage girl's relationship with a Hitler Youth member, but it is based on historical record of the persecution of black people in Nazi Germany.
+It took Asante 12 years to take the project to the big screen.
+Asante told the BBC that she faced disbelief and dismissiveness from some people when she spoke about her research for the film.
+"Often there's a form of disbelief, of questioning, sometimes even a dismissiveness of the difficult lives these people led," she said.

+Filming

 Principal photography on the film began in November 2016 and wrapped up in December 2016 after shooting took place in Belgium (Werister coal mine) and the Isle of Man.

 Release

 On 20 May 2017, Sony Pictures Worldwide Acquisitions acquired the international distribution rights to the film, excluding select territories in Europe and Australia.
 It had its world premiere at the Toronto International Film Festival on 9 September 2018.
 It was released in the United States on 14 September 2018 by Vertical Entertainment.